Vertex links and the Grushko decomposition: Whitehead graphs and separability

 \begin{proof}[Proof of \cref{prop_stallings_separability}] Let $X$ be the double of ($X_s,W)$, with fundamental group $G$. $G$ is not one-ended as $W$ is separable.
 By \cref{prop_1ended_is_BM1}, the link of some vertex of $X_s$ is either not connected or has a cut vertex. \cref{lemma_links_special_vertices_imp} and \cref{lemma_links_whitehead_graphs} then give the result. \end{proof}

 We will need the following result by Wilton \cite[Theorem 18]{wilton_one-ended_groups}:

-\begin{theorem}[Wilton] The fundamental group of a graph of free groups with cyclic edge groups is one-ended if and only if every vertex group is freely indecomposable relative to the incident edge groups. \end{theorem}
+\begin{theorem}[Wilton] The fundamental group of a graph of free groups with cyclic edge groups is freely indecomposable if and only if every vertex group is freely indecomposable relative to the incident edge groups. \end{theorem}

 Note that a vertex group is freely indecomposable relative to the incident edge groups if and only if the set of words induced by the generators of these edge groups is not separable.

 \begin{proof}[Proof of \cref{thm_separability_algo}] Let $W$ be the given set of words of the free group $F$.
 Let $X$ be the double of $(X_s,W)$ and $G$ its fundamental group.
 Apply the algorithm of \cref{thm_actual_ends_algo} to detect whether $G$ is one-ended.
 By \cref{thm_wilton_ends} above, $G$ is one-ended if and only if $W$ is not separable. \end{proof}